Electrochemical Society: ECS Journal of Solid State Science and Technology

 JSS is a peer-reviewed journal covering fundamental and applied areas of solid-state science and technology, including experimental and theoretical aspects of the chemistry and physics of materials and devices.

 ECS Interface

 The Electrochemical Society Interface is a publication for those in the field of solid-state and electrochemical science and technology.
 Published quarterly, this four-color magazine contains technical articles about the latest developments in the field and presents news and information about and for Society members.

 ECS Meetings Abstracts

 ECS Meeting Abstracts contain extended abstracts of the technical papers presented at the ECS biannual meetings and ECS-sponsored meetings.
 This publication offers a first look into current research in the field.
 ECS Meeting Abstracts are freely available to all visitors to the ECS Digital Library.

 ECS Transactions

 ECST is the official conference proceedings publication of The Electrochemical Society.
 This publication features full-text content of proceedings from ECS meetings and ECS-sponsored meetings.
-ECST is a high-quality venue for authors and an excellent resource for researchers.
 The papers appearing in ECST are reviewed to ensure that submissions meet generally accepted scientific standards.